 For procedures on reporting change of address or phone number during the year, please see “Reporting Change of Address” below.

 During Orientation and throughout the year, educational and social activities are scheduled for all Graduate Program participants.
 Please try to participate in these events, particularly during Orientation.

 - LL.M.
 Student Welcome Dinner with the Dean—August 30, 2017

 Details for these and other events will be announced throughout the academic year.

-Periodically throughout the academic year, the Graduate Program will hold Casual Suppers and Afternoon Teas for all Graduate Program students.
-These events have no formal agenda.
-Rather, they offer students the chance to drop in at their convenience to chat with classmates and administrators and enjoy a meal or refreshments.
+Periodically throughout the academic year, the Graduate Program will hold Casual Meals and Afternoon Teas for Graduate Program students.
+These events usually have no formal agenda but may be organized around themes from time to time.
+In particular, these events offer students the chance to drop in at their convenience to chat with classmates and administrators and enjoy a meal or refreshments.
 The dates and locations for these events will be announced on the Listservs.

 Notices and announcements of special interest may be posted on the Graduate Program bulletin board inside the Graduate Program Office in Wasserstein 5005, and on bulletin boards placed throughout the Law School buildings.
 There are also plasma screens in multiple locations throughout the Law School displaying daily event information.
 Please consult these sources daily for information on functions throughout the Law School.

 Graduate students are encouraged to participate in the activities and events of the Law School’s various research and regional studies programs.
 Specialized programs offer opportunities to study and work on individual or group projects in conjunction with Harvard researchers and scholars.
 These programs also bring together individuals with the same or common interests, providing an invaluable resource and enriching students’ experience at the Law School.
 For a listing of research programs and centers, please refer to: